Ionescu Goes No. 1 in WNBA Draft to New York Liberty

 “I've been working for this for my entire basketball career and super excited to see that come to fruition,” Ionescu said.
 “I'm very humbled and excited for the opportunity.”

 Ducks teammate Satou Sabally, one of three juniors to forego their last year of college eligibility and enter the draft, went second to Dallas.
-It's the third time in the history of the draft that the top two picks were from the same program.
+It's the third time in the history of the draft that the top two picks were teammates in college.

 “To go 1-2 with Satou is a really cool feeling and shows all the hard work we went through this year paid off,” Ionescu said.
 “Really proud of her and what we were able to do as teammates and excited to see her future in the pros.”